The Epichorus

-The Epichorus is an American world music ensemble based Brooklyn, New York.
+The Epichorus is an American world music ensemble based in Brooklyn, New York.
 Led by oudist Rabbi Zach Fredman, the group was formed in 2011 and released their debut album, One Bead, in 2012.
 They perform in a variety of musical traditions, primarily Jewish, Arabic, and Middle Eastern, with collaborators that have at times included Sudanese vocalist Alsarah, Indian-American singer Priya Darshini, Lebanese musician Bassam Saba, and American Jewish artists Shir Yaakov and Basya Schechter.
 In 2013, Time magazine listed the group among "10 Stars of the New Jewish Music", alongside acts including Rick Recht, Joshua Nelson, The Maccabeats, and Dan Nichols.

 The group's name is a musical pun on "epikoros", a Jewish term for "heretic".